Parkersburg Amateur Radio Klub — W8PAR

 There were nine original members of the club, if there were others I can’t recall them.
 This all occurred about 1948.
 In May 1949 my dad became a silent key and my interest in the radio stopped for about nine years.
 I’m sure there are others that can tell you more history of the Blennerhassett Amateur Radio Club.

-Note: Mark Schauwecker became a SK in 2020.
+Mark Schauwecker became a SK in 2020.